BloodLinn/C-Start/README.md

 ---

+## License

-**Note:** This repository is prepared in accordance with the 42 school C beginner curriculum.
+This project is prepared for educational purposes as part of the 42